-Updated 23.2.2023
+Updated 15.2.2024

 Risks related to health, safety, and environmental hazards

 Occupational health and safety systems, training programmes, travel health and security instructions, and crisis management guidelines are aimed at protecting Wärtsilä employees.
 Appropriate insurances are in place for the personnel.
-To emphasise the importance of employee safety, the Board of Management has decided on a corporate level target of zero lost-time injuries, which is included in the company’s sustainability programme.
+To emphasise the importance of employee safety, the Board of Management has decided on a corporate level target of zero losttime injuries, which is included in the company’s sustainability programme.

 Environmental management systems are in place to mitigate environmental hazard risks.
 Wärtsilä maintains a register of all properties used and gives guidelines for the purchase, sale, rental, and security of premises, and uses external advisors for environmental audits.

-Wärtsilä assumes a modest climate change impact risk on its main production and warehousing facilities not located in the natural disaster areas of extreme weather events, earthquakes, and wildfires.
-Catastrophic peril related scenarios are identified and, where necessary, risks are mitigated by, for example, elevating sites above the flood risk level or by constructing flood dikes.
-Business impact analyses and continuity plans have been made for the main sites to address property damage and business interruption risks.
-The recent heat waves in continental Europe have caused no major impact on the operability of the main production and warehousing facilities.
+Catastrophic peril related scenarios are identified and, where necessary, risks are mitigated by, for example, elevating sites above flood risk levels, or by constructing flood dikes.
+Business impact analyses and continuity plans have been carried out for the main sites to address property damage and business interruption risks.
 When delivering customer projects in locations with possible extreme weather events, Wärtsilä pays very careful attention to the wellbeing of its employees and subcontractors, and plans operations accordingly.

 Cyber and information security related risks